tarantool/doc/doc/book/admin/upgrades/upgrade_cluster.rst

 .. note::

-    Some upgrade steps are moved to the separate section :ref:`Procedures and checks <upgrade_cluster-procedures>` to avoid overloading the general instruction with details.
+    Some upgrade steps are moved to the separate section :ref:`Procedures and checks <admin-upgrades-cluster-procedures>` to avoid overloading the general instruction with details.
 Typically, these are checks you should repeat during the upgrade to ensure it goes well.